-At the core of Stella’s design was the scoring formula the organization had published.
-It gave you one number to optimize towards to maximize your chance of winning.
-Of course, there were rules to follow, but the cool thing about it was that the design process could be treated as a mathematical 'constrained optimization' problem.
+At the core of Stella’s design was the scoring formula the organisation had published.
+It gave you one number to optimise towards to maximise your chance of winning.
+Of course, there were rules to follow, but the cool thing about it was that the design process could be treated as a mathematical 'constrained optimisation' problem.
 The objective function is the scoring formula, the rules and regulations are the constraints and all the design decisions you have to make are the variables. — more on this later.

 Dreaming of Changing the World

 The World Solar Challenge and all the events with the car after that showed us how much impact a small team could have on this world.
 And it inspired us to somehow use our skills to make this world a better place.
 The first question we asked ourselves: what is the biggest problem in the world right now?
 According to millennials surveyed by the World Economic Forum, it is climate change.
 Our next question then became, what causes Climate Change and how can we use our skills to help solve it?